In Europe, Goldman letter deepens banks' trust deficit

 So far banks have shied away from a proactive approach.
 Some fear it could reinforce public antagonism, one senior UK bank executive said, because it would amount to a recognition of past failing - something many bankers do not accept.

-“They think ‘I‘m not responsible’ (for the crisis) and it may be that individually, or that their banks aren‘t, but they are not recognizing that the public can’t tell the difference, and the politicians won‘t,” the banker said, on condition of anonymity because he was not authorized to speak on the subject.
+“They think ‘I‘m not responsible’ (for the crisis) and it may be that individually, or that their banks aren‘t, but they are not recognising that the public can’t tell the difference, and the politicians won‘t,” the banker said, on condition of anonymity because he was not authorised to speak on the subject.

 Such is the depth of mistrust, however, that even the best PR is seen as unlikely to silence critics.
 Public anger stems chiefly from the taxpayer-backed bailouts of 2008.
 People say they are looking for signs the industry is actually changing its ways, and not just getting better at trumpeting its good deeds.

-Bankers contacted by Reuters, who asked to remain anonymous, also recognized action - whether on pay, lending or contributing higher taxes - was in the long term the only answer.
+Bankers contacted by Reuters, who asked to remain anonymous, also recognised action - whether on pay, lending or contributing higher taxes - was in the long term the only answer.

 In Britain, trust in the banking industry has been diminished by a series of recurring mis-selling incidents, such as HSBC being found guilty of selling elderly customers unsuitable investments to pay care home costs.